Background decorative image

 Director General, Agence de Régulation et de Contrôle des Télécommunications (ARTC), Burundi

 H.E.
-Mr Bassam Alsarhan
+Eng.
+Bassam Alsarhan

 Chairman of the Board and CEO, Telecommunications Regulatory Commission (TRC), Jordan